signl4/signl4-integration-automate-io/README.md

 ## How it Works

-All it takes to pair Automate.io and SIGNL4 is a Webhooks action in your Automate.io Bot that calls the SIGNL4 webhook to trigger the alert.
+All it takes to pair Automate.io and SIGNL4 is a Webhooks Action in your Automate.io Bot that calls the SIGNL4 webhook to trigger the alert.

 ## Integration Capabilities